ideal-postcodes/postcodes.io/README.md

 $ importcpo /path/to/data/codepo_gb/Data/CSV
 ```

-Import process takes about 5 minutes to complete.
-You need to have the [PostGIS extension availble for it to work](http://postgis.net/install).
+Import process takes around 5 minutes to complete.
+You also the [PostGIS extension availble](http://postgis.net/install).

 **Run it**